-- 9) Select the channel height for the module. - a) For the concentration of a prefiltered protein, a channel height between 0.75 and 0.875 mm is common. - b) In most cases, a channel height of 0.75 mm is recommended because it will require the lowest recirculation (and thus the smallest pump) and produce the highest flux rate. - c) Use a higher channel height when high solids are desired (greater than 20% protein), a channel height of 0.875 mm or above will be necessary. - 10) Select the membrane area. - a) The key to sizing the concentration step is to ensure that the permeate rate is equal in the two steps.
-For the concentration step, this usually requires the area be sized at twice the membrane area that was used in the isolation step. - 11) Determine the shear rate. - a) The typical shear rate for the concentration of proteins ranges from 7,500 sec-1 to 20,000 sec-1. - b) The typical starting shear rate for a process development run is 10,000 sec-1. - c) The benefit of increasing the shear rate is an increased permeate rate. - d) The disadvantage of increasing the shear rate is the higher pump costs due to higher recirculation flow rates. - e) An increase in the shear rate should be balanced by an increase in the flux rate for the process to retain the same overall efficiency.
-The energy costs of running the pump at a higher shear rate must be offset by savings on membranes to make increasing the shear rate cost efficient. - 12) Calculate the flow rate needed operate the selected module at the selected shear rate using the NCSRT Scale-UP LPM GPM spreadsheet.
+- 9) Select the channel height for the module. - a) For the concentration of a prefiltered protein, a channel height between 0.75 and 1.5 mm is common. - b) In most cases, a channel height of 0.75 mm is recommended because it will require the lowest recirculation (and thus the smallest pump) and produce the highest flux rate. - c) In cases where high solids are desired, a channel height of 0.875 mm or above will be necessary.
+Select the membrane area. - a) The key to sizing the concentration step is to ensure that the permeate rate is equal in the two steps.
+Usually this requires sizing providing twice the membrane area for the concentration step than was used in the isolation step. - 11) Determine the shear rate.

+- a) The shear rate for the isolation of secreted proteins by continuous diafiltration ranges from $7,500 \text{ sec}^{-1}$ to $20,000 \text{ sec}^{-1}$ . - b) The typical starting shear rate for a process development run is 10,000 sec-1. - c) The benefit of increasing the shear rate is an increased permeate rate. - d) The disadvantage of increasing the shear rate is the higher pump costs due to higher recirculation flow rates. - e) An increase in the shear rate should be balanced by an increase in the flux rate for the process to retain the same overall efficiency.
+The energy costs of running the pump at a higher shear rate must be offset by savings on membranes to make increasing the shear rate efficient. - 12) Calculate the flow rate needed operate the selected module at the selected shear rate using the $WORKS^{TM}$ Scale-UP LPM GPM spreadsheet.
 Ensure that a pump is available that can produce this flow rate at the needed pressure.
-If a suitable size pump in not available, consider either running a smaller trial or calling NCSRT to determine if a suitable size pump is available. - 13) Use Table 2 to determine the module part numbers for ordering.
+If a suitable size pump in not available, consider either running a smaller trial or calling NCSRT to determine if a suitable size pump is available.